Moon Tree Coast Redwoods

 that says "SeSe Lot AJ cutting 8/20/76" which may refer to the release of another cutting on that date.

-IFG Placerville notes on the coastal redwoods and Douglas firs
+IFG Placerville notes on the coast redwoods and Douglas firs

 Dinus, R., letter, Apollo XIV Tree Seed, 10 July 1972